azizulhasan/elementor-image-hover-effect/README.md

 # 🎴 Elementor Image Hover Effect Sample Plugin

-This is a sample plugin to demonstrate how you can write extentions (plugins) to add custom functionality to [Elementor](https://github.com/pojome/elementor/)
+This is a simple addon plugin of Elementor to add `Image Hover Effect` functionality to [Elementor](https://github.com/pojome/elementor/)

 ## 🛠️ Plugin Structure:
 ```